Full IB Diploma vs IB Certificate for struggling students: What the 2024 data shows

 The mechanism is not mysterious.
 A student taking two or three IB Higher Level subjects is sitting in rooms where cognitive demand is constant.
 They are writing criterion-referenced assessments.
 They are learning content with real depth.
 Universities see that on a transcript and respond accordingly.
 The extended essay or the diploma doesn't change the lever; the course rigor does.

 For career-focused learners, the IB Career-related Programme shows a different validity.
-Mack (2018) documented that CP graduates post an 81% higher education enrolment rate and 89% persistence to year 2.
+Mack, Halic and Burd (2019) reported that US CP graduates enrolled in higher education at higher rates than national high school graduate and career-and-technical-education comparison groups.
 This is not a "lesser option", it is a different pathway for students whose strength lies outside pure academic frameworks.

 What does this mean for your struggling DP student?
 If they are intellectually capable but drowning in workload and wellbeing, switching them to certificate courses preserves their rigor, removes the administrative burden, and often improves their outcomes.